You'll want to know which Singapore attractions are considered can't miss spots if you only have a short time to visit.

-If you're in Singapore in the evening, head to Gardens by the Bay for the light show, Garden Rhapsody.
+If you're in Singapore in the evening, you've got to see the Gardens By the Bay Light Show.
 This show of lights and fireworks is free twice per night, at 7:45 and 8:45 p.m.
 I wasn't there in the evening so have to go back to see this for myself.
 I've heard it's incredible!

 The hours at Gardens by the Bay are from 9 a.m. to 9 p.m. daily.
 There are different admission prices depending on what you want to see, so visit the Gardens by the Bay website for details.

 For nature and flower lovers, one day in Singapore might consist entirely of exploring the massive Singapore Botanic Gardens.
 A UNESCO World Heritage Site since 2015, the Gardens is the first and only tropical botanic garden on the UNESCO's World Heritage List.